vmware-tanzu/community-edition/docs/site/content/docs/latest/verify-deployment.md

 # Examine the Management Cluster Deployment

 During the deployment of the management cluster, either from the installer interface or the CLI, Tanzu Kubernetes Grid creates a temporary management cluster using a [Kubernetes in Docker](https://kind.sigs.k8s.io/), `kind`, cluster on the bootstrap machine.
-Then, Tanzu Kubernetes Grid uses it to provision the final management cluster on the platform of your choice, depending on whether you are deploying to vSphere, Amazon EC2, or Microsoft Azure.
-After the deployment of the management cluster finishes successfully, Tanzu Kubernetes Grid deletes the temporary `kind` cluster.
+Then, Tanzu Kubernetes Grid uses it to provision the final management cluster on the platform of your choice, depending on whether you are deploying to vSphere, Amazon EC2, or Docker.
+After the deployment of the management cluster finishes successfully, Tanzu deletes the temporary `kind` cluster.

-When Tanzu Kubernetes Grid creates a management cluster for the first time, it also creates a folder `~/.tanzu/tkg/providers` that contains all of the files required by Cluster API to create the management cluster.
+When Tanzu creates a management cluster for the first time, it also creates a folder `~/.tanzu/tkg/providers` that contains all of the files required by Cluster API to create the management cluster.

-The Tanzu Kubernetes Grid installer interface saves the settings for the management cluster that it creates into a cluster configuration file `~/.tanzu/tkg/clusterconfigs/UNIQUE-ID.yaml`, where `UNIQUE-ID` is a generated filename.
+The Tanzu installer interface saves the settings for the management cluster that it creates into a cluster configuration file `~/.tanzu/tkg/clusterconfigs/UNIQUE-ID.yaml`, where `UNIQUE-ID` is a generated filename.

 **IMPORTANT**: By default, unless you set the `KUBECONFIG` environment variable to save the `kubeconfig` for a cluster to a specific file, all clusters that you deploy from the Tanzu CLI are added to a shared `.kube-tkg/config` file.
 If you delete the shared `.kube-tkg/config` file, all management clusters become orphaned and thus unusable.